wendahere/JAWS/Sean.md

 3. If batteries were connected in series, they would not drain simultaneously, instead, the first battery would be the one to drain first. **Thus, the batteries would be in different voltages and would lead to overcharging.
 So all the more to get another charging module.**
 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**

-To conclude, I would need to make two modes for my power circuit, the first mode is for charging which i will , the second mode is for outputing the power to the rest of the components
+To conclude, I would need to make two modes for my power circuit, the first mode is for charging which i will call rest mode, the second mode is for outputing the power to the rest of the components, I will call this active mode.
+The first circuit design I created was

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4MDc2NjA5Niw3MzgyOTMyMDYsMTUzOT
+eyJoaXN0b3J5IjpbLTQ2MTA4NjA3MSw3MzgyOTMyMDYsMTUzOT
 Q3NzQwOSwtMTI5MTkyNzYzOCwzMzk0MDkwOTcsLTE1ODIyMTE4
 NzcsLTY1MDExMjUxOSwxMDk2MDQzNTYzLDExMTQ2ODE5ODgsNj
 MwNTA4NzkzLC01NDIxMTA4OTgsMjEyMzQ2OTgsMTk0MjEzNDE0